What is radon?

 For individuals, homeowners, and homebuyers

-- Direct Home Loans.
-Available to low or very low-income individuals looking to buy homes in rural areas.
+- Direct Home Loans: Available to low or very low-income individuals looking to buy homes in rural areas.
 Fund can be used for repairs identified by third-party inspection, such as radon mitigation.

-- 504 Rehabilitation Loan and Grant Program.
-For homes in rural areas.
-The loan program assists very low-income individuals with repairs and home improvements.
-Grants are also available for homeowners of very low income who are 62 years of age or older.
+- 504 Rehabilitation Loan and Grant Program: The loan program assists very low-income individuals in rural areas with repairs and home improvements.
+Grants are also available for homeowners of very low income who are age 62 or older.

 Available data